sean-duffy/subhub/README.md

     ./subhub

+This will host the webapp at ```http://127.0.0.1:8000```.
 To update the database, which is necessary for up to date subscription data, do:

     ./scripts/run